Odle Middle School: Science Bowl Club

+History

+The Odle History Club has participated in the International Academic Competitions' (IAC) National History Bee.

 2014-2016 remodeling

-In 2014, Odle Middle School decided to remodel the old building, implement about 200 kW worth of new solar panels, the most solar power put on any BSD school building to date.
+In 2014, Odle Middle School decided to remodel the old building; implement about 200 kW worth of new solar panels, the most solar power put on any BSD school building to date.
 The solar panels were built specifically for the newly designed classrooms created for classes involving STEM and the arts.
 Alongside solar panels, expansive athletics infrastructure, thermal floors, etc were also implemented.
 During the two year construction period of the new building, which is next to Stevenson Elementary School, Odle Middle School was moved to the Bellevue School District's designated swing school, Ringdall Middle School.
-The redesign however failed to compensate for the extensive backup of traffic onto 8th and 140th during morning drop-off hours leading to continued dissatisfaction within the parent community.